CanceledProductions/SpringHaven/README.md

 [ ] Integrate map functionalities (you can use MapKit or a mapping library).
 [ ] Implement navigation to access the map from the tab bar.

-Issue 10: App Icon and Splash Screen
+Issue 10: App Icon
-[ ] Design and set up an app icon and a splash screen for your app.
+[x] Design and set up an app icon for your app.

 Issue 11: Styling and Theming
-[ ] Define the app's visual theme, colors, fonts, and UI elements.
+[x] Define the app's visual theme, colors, fonts, and UI elements.
-[ ] Apply consistent styling across all screens.
+[x] Apply consistent styling across all screens.

 Issue 12: Testing and Debugging
-[ ] Test the app on different iOS devices and simulator versions.
+[x] Test the app on different iOS devices and simulator versions.
-[ ] Identify and fix any bugs or issues.
+[x] Identify and fix any bugs or issues.

 Optional Nice-to-have Stories: